MicrosoftLearning/mslearn-fabric/Instructions/Labs/11-data-activator.md

 ### Data mode

 If you're not currently in *Data* mode, select the **Data** tab on the bottom left of the screen.
 In a real world example, you would add your own data sources from your EventStreams and Power BI visuals here.
 For this lab, you´re using the sample data provided by Data Activator.
-Thia sample is already set up with three EventStreams that are monitoring the package delivery status.
+This sample is already set up with three EventStreams that are monitoring the package delivery status.

 ![Screenshot of the Data Activator reflex Data mode.](./Images/data-activator-data-tab.png)